Support Us Button Widget

 Share a dish with your family made from local recipes found in Richland Library’s archives.

-A Thanksgiving spread from Spotted Salamander
+A Thanksgiving spread from Spotted Salamander.

-Photo by Spotted Slamander
+Photo by Spotted Salamander

 Thanksgiving is Thursday, and we hope we aren’t alone in our last-minute preparations of having to clean the house, finalize the dinner menu, and prepare to be the hostess of the mostess.